Evans, Jenkins help lead VCU past Texas 54-53

 BIG PICTURE

-Texas: Roach, a senior, was briefly in the national spotlight when he scored a career-best 32 points — nearly double his average — against North Carolina.
+Texas: Roach, a senior, was briefly in the national spotlight when he scored a career-best 32 points — nearly double his average — during a 92-89 win against North Carolina on Thanksgiving night.
 Roach converted all three of his 3-point attempts.
 But in three games since that one, Roach has hit just 7 of 37.
-He was 1 of 11 against VCU while guarded primarily by Vann.
-Roach said his failure to make baskets is not for lack of work.
+He was 1 of 11 against VCU.

 UP NEXT